 Any plant that like full sun, plenty of water and doesn’t mind being clambered over can be grown with hops.
-There are those plants, however, which have allelopathic properties and should be planted well away from hops.
-Allelopathy is when a plant releases chemicals that retards other plant growth or even kills them.
+There are those plants, however, which have allelopathic properties and should be planted well

 It is a useful adaptation which keeps competitive weeds away from the allelopathic plant.
 Some alleopathic plants are used in this way in crop situations such as peas, sorghum and rice.
 Still others are not suitable to use around other plants because they will either kill them or make them sickly.
 Black walnut is a commonly known example of this.

 Hops plant companions, such as corn, have similar cultural requirements and are sturdy enough to withstand some vines tangling around them once they are full sized.

 Hops will die back in winter, so an evergreen clematiswould make a great companion plant.
 They can share the same trellis or lattice and when the hops dies back, the evergreen clematis can take center stage.

 Pairing two different hops strains can make a beautiful presentation.
 The variety ‘Aureus’ is a golden leaved plant that looks especially beautiful twined with standard green varieties.

 - Chives planted near hops seem to keep aphids away from cones and new shoots.